Because forex is so awesome, traders came up with a number of different ways to invest or speculate in currencies.

 The interdealer market is only accessible to institutions that trade in large quantities and have a very high net worth.

 This includes banks, insurance companies, pension funds, large corporations, and other large financial institutions manage the risks associated with fluctuations in currency rates.

 In the spot FX market, an institutional trader is buying and selling an agreement or contract to make or take delivery of a currency.

 A spot FX transaction is a bilateral (“between two parties”) agreement to physically exchange one currency against another currency.

 This agreement is a contract.
-Which means this spot contract is a binding obligation to buy or sell a certain amount of foreign currency at a price which is the “spot exchange rate” or the current exchange rate.
+This means this spot contract is a binding obligation to buy or sell a certain amount of foreign currency at a price that is the “spot exchange rate” or the current exchange rate.